bhollands/UWOC_ML_Equalizer-Dissertation-/README.md

 Code written for Final Year Project of Bernard Hollands

+All code and files used in project are here.

+The succsessful ML Code is in the in folder "Echo_State_Network_DeepESN".

 More Detailed readme.txt files are written in the specific folders

 ---Instrictions to run MLP with PSO---